 During the Gupta dynasty period, the charge of managing the welfare of the villages was upon the rural bodies.
 These rural bodies comprised of the headman of the village and the elders.
 The trading cities during this period were organized by the guild merchants.
 There was thus local participation at all levels of the administration.

 Salaries in the Gupta period were paid in form of land grants in lieu of cash.
-By virtue of such land grants it gave the beneficiary hereditary rights over the land.
+By virtue of such land grants, it gave the beneficiary hereditary rights over the land.
 However, the King had the power to take away the land.
 The government levied land taxes and excise duties were collected from the subjects.
 The lands given to the Brahmins had no chargeable tax on them.

 The Gupta Empire had a separate judicial system.
 At the lowest level of the judicial system was the village assembly or trade guild.
 These were the councils appointed to settle the disputes between the parties that appear before them.

 There were separate councils appointed to decide various matters that came before them.
-Thus, if people could not reach to any amicable settlement, it was resolved by the councils.
+Thus, if people could not reach an amicable settlement, it was resolved by the councils.
 The King presided over the highest court of appeal.
 In discharging his duty, the King was assisted by judges, ministers, priests, etc.

 The decision or the judgment of the court was based on the legal texts, the social customs prevailing during those times, or upon the decision of the King.
 It is believed that the punishments awarded to the guilty persons were mild.

 The Gupta rulers maintained a standing army and the use of cavalry and horse archery was given importance.
 During the Gupta period, the territories on the border of the empire were kept under watchful eyes.